Last updated: June 2026

 • Standard Contractual Clauses (where applicable)

-• UK International Data Transfer Addendum (where applicable)
+• the UK International Data Transfer Addendum (where applicable)

 Where vendors process data outside the UK, we conduct transfer risk assessments to ensure equivalent levels of protection in accordance with UK GDPR.